Vincent392/zeqOS-Project/readme.md

 Ask what you can do to help!
 You can try helping with the Kernel, UI, App Ideas, anything!

 - This description was written by one of the discord server members, **swordcube**.
+- and now it's canceled cus Rohan was a dingus -Vincent